 There are a lot of ways to celebrate Earth Day, but paperless banking may not be the first thing that springs to mind.
 Going paperless by banking online can make a difference, not just by saving paper, but by saving the energy required to process paper statements and deliver them to your home.

-Earn a $5 credit by signing up for eStatements at The First!
+Sign up for E-Statements at The First!

 If you’re not already banking online, now is a great time to familiarize yourself with its many benefits.
 You can bank 24 hours a day / seven days a week, and the service is free at most financial institutions.
 Online banking allows you to do things like check balances, initiate stop payments, view checks and direct deposits, and make transfers from just about anywhere.